Young Scholars Program for High School Students

-Each year select, highly-motivated high school students (currently enrolled in the 9th, 10th, or 11th grades) explore college in an intensive summer program that includes university courses, advising, and meetings with key people on campus.
+Each year select, highly-motivated high school students explore college in an intensive summer program that includes university courses, advising, and meetings with key people on campus.
 In addition to college credit (upon successful completion of their classes), students leave with a hands-on experience of college life.
 Please note: students are required to attend every class meeting.
 Travel and other summer programs must not occur during the dates of the Young Scholars Program.

 Discover Your Answers To:

 - How is college different from high school?